Fall 2020 courses for students in current certificate courses have moved online.

-Reach New Creative + Professional Heights
+Reach New Creative & Professional Heights

-Whether you want to tackle an item on your bucket list — like mastering your digital camera — or if you are poised to take the creative reigns of your career, UArts Continuing Education courses and programs are the perfect step forward.
+Whether you want to tackle an item on your bucket list — like mastering your digital camera — or if you are poised to take the creative reins of your career, UArts Continuing Education courses and programs are the perfect step forward.

 Classes & Registration

 Courses for adults in Art + Design, Digital Design, Music, Movement + Dance, Photography, Social Media, and Writing.